 Examples of legitimate coupon services

-The following websites all offer coupon clipping services that you can visit to see how they are run just like any other business with an online store presence:
+The following websites all offer coupon clipping services (updated as most of went out of business) that you can visit to see how they are run just like any other business with an online store presence:

 - Coupon Dede’s (out of business)